pedroleitao-neo4j/canonicalizer/README.md

 ```

 Note this code was developed and tested on Linux with an NVIDIA GPU.
 It should work as is on a Mac with an M1/M2 chip, but performance may vary.

-Once you have run the pipeline, look at the `judge_stats.ipynb` notebook to see relevant stats and visualizations of the judged entities and relationships.
+Once you have run the pipeline, look at the `judge_stats.ipynb` notebook to see relevant stats and visualizations of the judged entities and relationships, and you can explore your graph in the configured Neo4j instance.